NEXTLINK INTERNET SUPPORT FOR CUSTOMERS

 Most results generated will be normal internet background noise, as bots are constantly probing the limited IPv4 space for vulnerable devices to add to their botnet.
 Changing the IP address will do nothing for these errors as they are common on all routers even though most do not have a reporting tool to monitor it.
 In most cases, this is for information purposes and no action is needed on the user-end.
 To minimize your network security risk, it’s important to always practice good habits: put devices behind a proper firewall or use a VPN, identify what devices and users are connected to your internal network, set up separate local networks for non-computing devices that are WIFI enabled (appliances, thermostats, vehicles, etc.), use complex unique passwords for each device, keep software/firmware up-to-date, disable unneeded features and use caution when using new or unknown sites or applications.

 There are several factors that can contribute to high latency/packet loss and/or intermittent drops while gaming.
-Due to a worldwide IPv4 shortage, NextLink Internet participates in CGNAT (carrier-grade NAT).
+Due to a worldwide IPv4 shortage, Nextlink Internet participates in CGNAT (carrier-grade NAT).
 Certain online gaming platforms and programs do not work well with CGNAT and require a static IP with port-forwarding to function properly.
 This will mostly be for consoles (Xbox, PlayStation, etc.) and depend on the specifications required for your preferred system.
 You can often find this information in the support forums of your respective console, platform, or game.
-If a static IP is needed, NextLink does issue those for $10/month.
+If a static IP is needed, contact Nextlink Internet to add one to your account.

 High latency/packet loss issues are more common when using online gaming platforms (such as Blizzard or Steam) or when playing games that allow player-hosted servers.
 Most often, these are issues with the gaming server itself or with the third-party connection of the player hosting the server.
 The quickest, easiest way to find out if the issue is with the game server or with your personal connection is to search the support forums of your respective console, platform or game for known issues and available diagnostic tools.
 For example, if you are experiencing service issues with a Blizzard game, such as World of Warcraft, you can visit https://us.battle.net/support/en/article/7870 for step-by-step instructions for performing a traceroute to their server.